Upper Largo: Largo House

 The fortalice of the medieval Largo House was replaced as the laird's residence by the nearby Palladian Largo House built c.
 1750 by James Durham.
 This now stands as a shell after being partially demolished by Charles Brand of Dundee Ltd in 1951, on the instructions of the owners, the Maitland-Makgill-Crichton family of Monzie Castle, Crieff, to avoid having to pay rates.
 The main block of the house is attributed to James Adam but recent research indicates that it may actually have been designed by John Douglas, an equally important architect and contemporary of the Adams.
 Further wings were added in 1814 and 1831 by General James Durham, who had his coat of arms placed on the tympanum.

 Largo Law

 Largo Law rises to 290 m, is conical in shape and is the remains of a volcanic plug.
 It is easily ascended from Upper Largo, to the south, starting at NO 423037, where there is a cemetery, an information board and parking space.
 The route passes between the steadings of Chesterstone Farm before directly ascending the hill's steep south face.

+The outlier of Flagstaff or Crescent Hill is on a ridge to the east of the main summit, 2 km distant.
+A prehistoric barrow sits on the summit.